 OpenStax, CC BY 3.0, via Wikimedia Commons

 - Parts of the large bowel (colon) - transverse colon, descending colon and sigmoid colon.

 - Left ureter (at the back of the other organs).

-- Left ovary and Fallopian tube.
+- Left ovary and Fallopian tube (women only).

 And don't forget the skin and nerves of that area.

-What are the most common causes of left lower quadrant pain?
+Common causes of left lower quadrant pain

 - If your guts are full of poo (faeces) this can cause discomfort anywhere in your tummy (abdomen).